apachols/rabble/docs/milestone-03.md

 - Show score during play ✔ (...on the board!)

 - Drag rack tiles to reorder them

-- Drag rack tiles to place them on the board
-- Drag placed tiles on the board to re-place them
+- Swipe to determine play direction

 #### Lobby